CERNDocumentServer/cds-videos/README.rst

 1. **Install Bruno:**

-   Visit the official Bruno `Bruno collection <./Bruno Collection - CDS Videos Publish Video.json>`_ or repository and install the application.
+   Visit the official Bruno `documentation <https://www.usebruno.com/>`_ or repository and install the application.

-2. **Create an Environment for the Collection:**
+2. **Import the Collection:**

+   - Download this `Bruno collection <./Bruno%20Collection%20-%20CDS%20Videos%20Publish%20Video.json>`_.
-   - Open Bruno and import this [collection](https://link).
+   - Open Bruno and import downloaded collection.
    - Create an environment for the collection.
    - Configure the environment by adding a variable named ``baseURl``.
 Set its value to your API base URL (e.g., ``http://localhost:5000``).